Skip to content

 Travel

-Normally the delegations are not officially organized into travel groups, although if players wish to form groups for travel on a private basis, of course they are at liberty to do so and perhaps gain better prices.
+Normally the Australian delegation travels separately from each State, although if players wish to form groups for travel on a private basis, of course they are at liberty to do so and perhaps gain better prices.

-Historically it has been found that people often wish to add a holiday on one or the other side of the tournament and do not wish to be restricted to the same travel plans.
+Historically it has been found that parents sometimes wish to add a holiday on one or the other side of the tournament and do not wish to be restricted to others’ travel plans.

 Safety